paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2012-11-02-baseline_grids_on_the_web.md

 ---
 Jason Santa Maria:

 > Ratios and baselines grids can be too rigid for the inherently flexible nature of the web.
-Just because something works at one size doesn't mean the same ratio will be appropriate at larger or smaller sizes.
+Just because something works at one size doesn’t mean the same ratio will be appropriate at larger or smaller sizes.

 I often design websites to a vertical rhythm, even though maintaining it can be difficult during development.
-Jason's arguments made me realise that this practice goes against the grain of the medium; something I discourage in [The Web Aesthetic][1].
+Jason’s arguments made me realise that this practice goes against the grain of the medium; something I discourage in [The Web Aesthetic][1].
 I need to let go of my baseline grids.

 [1]: http://www.alistapart.com/articles/the-web-aesthetic/